swill/csapi/README.md

 There are two ways in which this lib can be consumed:

 1. The `API` class can be instantiated from any code.
-It has a single `request` method. which is used to make API calls against ACS.
+It has a single `request` method, which is used to make API calls against ACS.
 This method takes a python dictionary of request parameters and returns a python dictionary with the result.

 2. The `CLI` class is a subclass of `API` and is designed to be a convenience